Receiving Your Financial Aid

 - To apply for scholarships at UAA, you must submit the UAOnline Scholarship Application by February 15th before the start of the academic year for which you are applying.

 - Apply for PWSC scholarships.
 Learn how to apply for PWSC scholarships.
-Deadline for the PWSC scholarship application is in mid-August.
+Deadline for the PWSC scholarship application is in mid-August and the beginning of January.

 3. Review your financial aid award letter.